savoirfairelinux/building-inclusive-open-source-software/docs/D-APL.md

 !!!
 Info
     In this section, we will be using for example purposes some code extracts from [the Olvid iOS client](https://github.com/olvid-io/olvid-ios), which is licensed under the [GNU Affero General Public License v3](https://github.com/olvid-io/olvid-ios/blob/main/LICENSE).

 The goals were to **facilitate, structure and harmonize** the way accessibility is implemented across the codebase.
-Here is what we ended up with:
+Based on our needs, here is what we ended up with:

 - A protocol requiring to provide accessibility attributes.
 - A struct giving those accessibility attributes.